 James Rolleston (Hongi) and Lawrence Makoare (The Warrior) are terrific in their respective roles as an aggrieved young warrior seeking the guidance of a reclusive but violent elder, in a matter of tribal revenge.

-Te Kohe Tuhaka is terrific as Wirepa, almost stealing the movie from his better known cast members.
-Xavier Horan also stars as Rangi, with Raukura Turei as Mehe, a wahine toa – woman warrior – who has the audacity to confront The Warrior, with tragic results.
+Te Kohe Tuhaka is terrific as Wirepa (below, left), almost stealing the movie from his better known cast members.
+Xavier Horan also stars as Rangi, with Raukura Turei (right) as Mehe, a wahine toa – woman warrior – who has the audacity to confront The Warrior, with tragic results.

 Veteran and accomplished Māori actors George Henare and Rena Owen also star in this movie.